Laika: Ethics of animal testing

+Tribute

 Laika is memorialised in the form of a statue and plaque at Star City, the Russian Cosmonaut training facility.
 Created in 1997, Laika is positioned behind the cosmonauts with her ears erect.
 The Monument to the Conquerors of Space in Moscow, constructed in 1964, also includes Laika.
 On 11 April 2008 at the military research facility where staff had been responsible for readying Laika for the flight, officials unveiled a monument of her poised on top of a space rocket.
 Stamps and envelopes picturing Laika were produced, as well as branded cigarettes and matches.